knpuniversity/oo/knpu/episode3/abstract-ship.md

 [[[ code('7c0010172b') ]]]

 and that should do it!
-Now, `Ship` still has all the functioanlity that it had before, it extends `AbstractShip`, and only contains its unique code.
+Now, `Ship` still has all the functionality that it had before, it extends `AbstractShip`, and only contains its unique code.
 And `RebelShip` no longer inherits the `jediFactor` property and anything that works with it.
 Now each file is simpler, and only has the code that it actually needs.
 Back to the browser